rajgaurav1989/DjangoELK_Stack/README.md

 9. open browser goto http://localhost:8000/admin/
 10. username : 'raj'  password: 'raj'
 11. create a superuser from ui with properemailId, as it will be used to get your confirmation mail
-12. logout from credentials
+12. logout from my credentials
 13. configure ADMIN_EMAIL_PASSWORD, CRON_EMAIL_PASSWORD,CRON_EMAIL in ELK_App/settings.py
 14. login with you credentials
+15. For gmail , please provide acces to less secure apps, otherwise won't be able to send email
-15. test the app
+16. test the app

 Steps to run optional task : -